anuhyanallapati/linear-regression/README.md

 - The submission for this project is a Jupyter Notebook (.ipynb) `code.ipynb` containing the source code used in the model.
 The notebook is available in the repository above.
 - The submission also includes a report `report.pdf` which contains the results of the model and a brief explanation of the code.
 - `test_dataset.pickle` and `train_dataset.pickle` are the datasets used for testing and training the model.
-- The graphs folder contains some of the results of the model in the form of graphs.